President, IMA & Visiting Fellow, Loughborough University Mathematical Sciences Department

 Nira has two mathematical doctorates and is also listed by the PowerList Top 100 Most Influential Black Person in the UK for three years running (2018-2020).
 Other awards include; an Honorary Doctorate in Science from the University of Greenwich for his unique and inspirational contribution to the field of mathematics.
 In 2018, Nira was the Winner of the Big Internet Math Off title – World’s Most Interesting Mathematician, which was an invited international mathematical communication tournament and voted for by the general public.

-Dr Nira Chamberlain is listed by the Science Council as ‘one of the UK’s top 100 Scientists’.
-In 2015, Nira joined the exclusive list of only 30 UK mathematicians who are featured in the autobiographical reference book Who’s Who and in 2017, Nira became the Vice President of the Institute of Mathematics and its Applications (IMA).
+Dr Nira Chamberlain is also in listed by the Science Council as ‘one of the UK’s top 100 Scientist’ and in 2015 joined the elite list of distinguish mathematicians who featured in the biographical reference book Who’s Who.
+As well as this Nira Chamberlain is one of the few British Mathematicians to feature in the Encyclopedia of Mathematics & Society.
+The encyclopedia highlights two of Nira’s mathematical models and their impact on the field of naval engineering.

-Nira Chamberlain is an Elected Council Member of the IMA and sits on the Industrial Advisory Board of Aston University for its Mathematics programme.
-Furthermore, Nira is the author of the paper Long multiplication and percentages without a calculator, which is based on a method he invented, while teaching at an Inner-city Saturday school.
+As well as this, Nira is the author of the paper Long multiplication and percentages without a calculator, which is based on a method he invented, while teaching at an Inner-city Saturday school.

 Head of the Department of Economics, University of Birmingham